-Council will also adopt Development Regulations pursuant to Section 35 of the Urban and Rural Planning Act, 2000 when adopting the Harbour Grace Municipal Plan 2023-2033.
+Council shall adopt Development Regulations pursuant to Section 35 of the Urban and Rural Planning Act, 2000 when adopting the Harbour Grace Municipal Plan 2024-2034.

 The Development Regulation implement the Goals, Objectives and Land Use Policies of the Municipal Plan.
-The document will contain general land use and subdivision regulations designed to control all land subdivision and development within the Harbour Grace Municipal Planning Area
+The document will contain general land use and subdivision regulations designed to control all land subdivision and development within the Harbour Grace Municipal Planning Area to an adjudicator appointed to hear appeals in accordance with Part VI of the Urban and Rural Planning Act, 2000.